SpM-lab/sparse-ir-tutorial/src/FLEX_py.md

 ```

 ## Linearized Eliashberg equation
-One example for which FLEX can be used, is the description of superconductivity arising from spin-fluctuation-mediated pairing.
+One example for which FLEX can be used is the description of superconductivity arising from spin-fluctuation-mediated pairing.
 While it is possible to perform FLEX calculations in the symmetry-broken state (Nambu phase), we will here focus on determining the superconducting critical temperature $T_{\mathrm{c}}$ by solving the linearized Eliashberg equation

 $$
 \begin{align}